 (ii) Recommended Staff Pattern for Upper Primary Schools shall be on the basis of norms indicated in Table II-A ft B.

 (iii) Upper Primary School having VI 8.: VII classes with enrollment 60 and above can be straight away be upgraded into a full-fledged High School from 2017-18 onwards by opening VIII class, provided there is no High School within 3 K.M. and subject to availability of required infrastructure facilities in the school.
-Such school shall be provided staffing pattern as indicated in Table II (B).
+Such schools shall be provided staffing patterns as indicated in Table II (B).
 Necessary proposals may be submitted.

 (v) Wherever a High School I Upper Primary Schools is available within 3 KM radius from the existing UP school point, the Upper Primary classes shall be consolidated with the nearby High School I Upper Primary School.